-So incentive schemes to get people “motivated” seem to backfire often.
+Incentive schemes to get people “motivated” often backfire.
 Why can’t we figure out how to incentivize the behavior we desire and have it not backfire on us?
 What is the righter way to dangle incentives in front of our employees to get them to do what we want?
 Well aiming at that is a bad strategy.
 Using extrinsic motivation less badly is possible but the correct answer is just don’t do it.

 the problem with using money as a motivator is that it is very difficult to get the incentive system designed so it motivates the right kind of behavior and discourages the wrong kind